InspectorIncognito/gtfs-editor-backend/README.md

-# GTFS EDITOR
+# Transappp GTFS EDITOR

-Web app to create, edit and publish static GTFS
+Web app to create, edit, validate and publish static GTFS

-## Dev environment

-### Requirements
+## 1. Requirements

 - Python 3
+- Docker
+- Dependencies:
-- Dependencies: requirements.txt
+    - requirements.txt
+    - requirements-dev.txt

-## Configuration
+## 2. Configuration

 It's recommended to use a virtual environment to keep dependencies required by different projects separate by creating isolated python virtual environments for them.

 To create a virtual environment:

 ```
 virtualenv venv
 ```

-If you are using Python 2.7 by default is needed to define a Python3 flag:
+If you are using Python 2.7, by default is needed to define a Python3 flag:

 ```
 virtualenv -p python3 venv
 ```

 Activate virtual env and install dependencies:

 ```
 source venv/bin/activate

 pip install -r requirements.txt
 ```

-### .env file
+### 2.1. `.env` file

 The env files allow you to put your environment variables inside a file, it is recommended to only have to worry once about the setup and configuration of application and to not store passwords and sensitive data in public repository.

 You need to define the environment keys creating an .env file at root path:

 ```